sharetribe/flex-docs/src/docs/tutorials/04-edit-email-templates-with-flex-cli/index.md

 You can now use your normal browser developer tooling to test changes to the template and verify how the responsiveness of the content works.
+When you make changes to the template, you can just refresh the browser and see the updated preview.

+## Sending a preview email

-If you want to verify the email in various email software, you can also send the test preview email:
+If you want to verify the email in an email client software, you can also send the test preview email:

 ```bash
 flex-cli notifications send --template preauth-nightly-booking/templates/new-booking-request -m my-test-marketplace